jstearne/upper-deck-scout/README.md

 Try it with MongoDB/Mongo Atlas?
 Easy to update schemas as scope grows without significant re-work.
 Would like O-Auth but JWT is probably easier given docs.
 Keep it simple for now.

 React starts at local 3000.
-Must be in the upper-deck-scount folder for react (the low-level folder)
+Must be in the *nested* upper-deck-scout folder for react (the low-level folder)

 `npm start` to begin, but must be in the right upper-deck folder!
 Lower folder.
+Will open in port 3000.

-Screen will update on save.
+Screen will update on save automatically.